-"We expect to storm Badajoz to-night in three separate places, so I shall soon see real service; and it is expected to be very sharp work unless they surrender, which is not likely, as General Philippon is a very determined fellow.
-The French seem, however, to be short of powder and shot;

-or perhaps they are reserving it for us tonight.
+"We expect to storm Badajoz to-night in three separate places, so I shall soon sec real service ; and it is expected to be very sharp work unless they surrender, which is not likely, as General PHILIPPON is a very however, to be short of powder and shot : or perhaps they are reserving it for us tonight.
 They fire a shell or bomb about every two minutes, while we keep up a constant fire upon the breaches and upon the town.